btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 Stationary Distribution: as soon as update the markov chain values, and they are the same as previous

+# Machine Learning

+Supervised learning - take data set, and get a function to model it

+Best-Fit function - with noise in data, we cannot expect an exact match with the ground truth

+Noise gets in the way, do not overfit the data

+underfitting - fails to find the pattern in the data

+Decision Tree gives back understandable output of the algorithm

 Propositional logic
 - knowledge base and inference;
 - syntax and semantics;